HaiseB/P5_blogPhp/.github/ISSUE_TEMPLATE/epic---new-feature.md

 ---
-name: 'Epic : New feature'
+name: 'Epic => New feature'
 about: Help to crate a new feature.
 title: '[Epic] New feature'
-labels: epic
+labels: enhancement
 assignees: HaiseB

 ---